Are you looking for the perfect Alaska itinerary for your Alaska road trip? Well, you have definitely come to the right place!

 Visit the Morris Thompson Cultural and Visitor Center in downtown Fairbanks.

 Here you will find everything you need to know about visiting Fairbanks and the Interior and Arctic regions of Alaska.
+You will see many exhibits and three life-sized dioramas that depict life in the Interior.

-Check out the Trans-Alaska Pipeline An engineering feat, the 800-mile Alaskan pipeline was built after oil was discovered in Prudhoe Bay in the Arctic Ocean.
+Check out the Trans-Alaska Pipeline.
+An engineering feat, the 800-mile Alaskan pipeline was built after oil was discovered in Prudhoe Bay in the Arctic Ocean.

 You can take a tour during the summertime at two locations just outside of Fairbanks to see the 48″ diameter pipe.